Compensation for Wrong-Way Accident Victims

 - The most frequent origin of wrong-way incidents is the freeway exit ramp (i.e., a driver travels the opposite direction on an exit ramp onto the freeway main lanes).

-- Between 50% and 75% of wrong-way accident involve an impaired drunk wrong-way driver who had been drinking or was under the influence of alcohol or drugs.
+- Between 50% and 75% of wrong-way accidents involve a drunk driver who was under the influence of alcohol or drugs.

 - The majority of wrong-way crashes occur in cities.